Brady Campbell Handbook

 North American Irish Dancing Championships (NAIDC) – one of the majors; sometimes referred to as

 “Nationals” or ”North American Nationals” (NANs), which is a conundrum since North America is a continent, not a nation

 Brady Campbell School Dress – the official competition costume for dancers representing the Brady Campbell Irish Dance School

 Turtleneck Leotard and Trinity Knot Skirt or Jumper – slightly less formal dress than the School Dress, often worn by the Beginner and Advanced Beginner Grade levels of competition; a good option for dancers who are new to competing, or young Advanced Beginners who are growing quickly.
-Jumpers are at a limited supply.
+Jumpers are in limited supply.
 The turtleneck and skirt are the preferred beginner costume.